AWS Certification Training Course

 Step 4: Testing the entire setup

-In this tutorial, we noticed that the “Latency routing policy” will redirect the user to the region based on the latency time, which ultimately provides the best experience to the customer.
+In this tutorial, we noticed that the “Latency routing policy” will redirect the user to the region based on the latency time, ultimately providing the customer the best experience.
 The only problem with this approach is that the web servers must be replicated across multiple regions and this leads to additional cost.

-So this is it guys, this brings us to the end of this article on Amazon Route 53 tutorial.
-In case if you wish to gain expertise in this subject, Edureka has come up with a curriculum which covers exactly, what you would need to crack the Solution Architect Exam!
-You can have a look at the course details for AWS Solution Architect training.
+So this is it guys, this brings us to the end of this article on the Amazon Route 53 tutorial.
+In case if you wish to gain expertise in this subject, Edureka has come up with a curriculum that covers exactly, what you would need to crack the Solution Architect Exam!
+You can have a look at the course details for AWS Solution Architect Certification Training.

-In case of any queries related to this blog, please feel free to put question in the comments section below and we would be more than happy to reply to you the earliest.
+In case of any queries related to this blog, please feel free to put questions in the comments section below and we would be more than happy to reply to you at the earliest.

 Class Starts on 9th December,2023